Carmelo Anthony Launches Inclusive Global Content Company, Creative 7

-Carmelo Anthony expands his off court portfolio by launching a new global content company, Creative 7.
+Carmelo Anthony expands his off-court portfolio by launching a new global content company, Creative 7.

 Carmelo Anthony had an amazing 2019-2020 season in the NBA.
 From people thinking his days on the court were over to shutting them up, you can never count Melo out.
-While the basketball legend has been good on the court, he’s starting 2021 off focusing on his endeavors outside of ball.
+While the basketball legend has been good on the court, he’s starting 2021 off focusing on his endeavors outside of the game.

 Melo has always been big in investing in tech, like in 2014, when he launched M7 Tech Partners.
-According to Variety, he is now venturing out again, this time, into the content game for a global take over.
+According to Variety, he is now venturing out again, this time, into the content game for a global takeover.

 Named Creative 7, after his famed New York Knicks jersey number which he wore from 2011 to 2017, Anthony is starting the content company with his producing partner, business strategist Asani Swann, who he’s been working with for over a decade.
 Their slate so far includes collaborations with veteran producer Will Packer, Brad Pitt’s Plan B and the producing team behind “Get Out” and “BlacKkKlansman.”